tmeyer2115/studio-starter/README.md

 To make sure you're set up properly, invoke `npm run studio` in the terminal.
 Instead of the PagesJS dev server being spun up, you should see Yext Studio appear!

+This command is set up to first generate the features.json and local test data before starting the studio server.
+If you would like to just start studio directly, you can run `npx studio`.

 ## Adding and Removing Pages
 Your Site currently has one page: `Location`.
 This page is actually an Entity Template.
 Studio's chosen a random Entity to render the preview you see.
 You'll want to add more pages, which can be either Static or Entity Templates.
 A new page can be added by using the `+` icon here: